 Who cleans the rooms/suites/apartments?Students are responsible for cleaning their own rooms/suites/apartments as well as the bathrooms.
 Students are expected to work out an equitable cleaning schedule with fellow suitemates/roommates.
 Custodial staff clean the corridors, stairwells, lounges, lobbies and laundry rooms on a daily basis.

 What are the policies for the residence halls?The safety and security of the residence hall are very important to us.
-The Residence Hall Handbook can be found here.
-The Student Code of Conduct is available here.
+The Code of Conduct and Residence Hall Handbook are located here.